santivicencio/Getting_and_clenaning_data/run_analysis.md

 Extract only the mean and standard deviation
 --------------------------------------------

-Read the `features.txt` file.
-This tells which variables in `dt` are measurements for the mean and standard deviation.
+This code tells which variables in `dt` are measurements for the mean and standard deviation.

 ```{r}
 dtFeatures <- fread(file.path(pathIn, "features.txt"))